pbartholomew08/f90STREAM/README.md

 - `-n` sets the problem size (default value 1000000)
 - `-r` sets the number of kernel executions (default value 10)
 - `-c` uses Cray pointers, rather than Fortran90 `allocatable` arrays, for dynamic memory

+On completion, the program will print the achieved bandwidth and floating point operation rates for each kernel.